expect

 Writing Instructions

-Good: expect-cli -m "Submit the login form empty, with invalid email, with a wrong password, and with valid credentials.
-Verify error messages for bad inputs and redirect on success.
-Check console errors after each." -y
+Good: "Submit the login form empty, with invalid email, with wrong password, and with valid credentials.
+Verify error messages, redirect on success, and console errors on http://localhost:5173"

 Source Transparency